 - PolioSource: MedicineNet

 Get the facts on the history of polio, an infectious disease that causes symptoms and signs such as paralysis and limb deformities.
-Also, read about polio prevention through vaccination, polio-like illness, contagious, and polio iron lung.
+Also, read about prevention through vaccination, polio-like illness, contagious, and polio iron lung.

 - Charcot-Marie-Tooth Disease (CMT)Source: Government